 When mezzo-soprano Laura Wright and her former rugby ace husband Harry Rowland mark their first wedding anniversary this Christmas, there will be an extra special reason to celebrate.
-HELLO! can exclusively reveal that the couple are expecting their first baby, due the day after the anniversary of their magical winter wonderland wedding on 22 December.
-"It's such a special time of year and the whole reason we wanted a winter wedding in the first place was because we love Christmas so much," says 20-weeks-pregnant Laura, as the couple share their happy news for the first time.
+HELLO! exclusively revealed that the couple are expecting their first baby, due the day after the anniversary of their magical winter wonderland wedding on 22 December.
+"It's such a special time of year and the whole reason we wanted a winter wedding in the first place was because we love Christmas so much," says 20-weeks-pregnant Laura, as the couple shared their happy news for the first time.
 "This year will be even more amazing."

 Laura Wright is expecting her first child with Harry Rowland

-"It's only in the last two or three weeks that I’ve begun to show," she adds.
-Laura, 29, also reveals that, just ten days after finding out she was expecting, she ran the London marathon – though her thoughts were not entirely focused on the challenge ahead.
-"There's a lot of time to think when you’re running a marathon," smiles the star.
-"Emotionally, I found the experience quite difficult.
-I'm very competitive so I wanted to do well, and give it my best shot, but I felt like I couldn't do that.
-This was my fourth marathon and I know how they can be quite overwhelming – your energy stores get so depleted and you’re so exhausted.
-I was feeling quite tired anyway, and I felt a bit low.
-I didn’t know what to expect.
-At one point I was overtaken by a man in a rhino costume and I thought, ‘Wow, this is going really badly…’.
+Laura is always up for a challenge, too.
+In fact, just ten days after finding out she was expecting, she ran the London marathon.
+Not surprisingly, her thoughts weren't entirely on the task in hand.
+"There's a lot of time to think when you’re running a marathon.
+Emotionally, I found the experience quite difficult.
+I'm very competitive so I wanted to do well, but I felt like I couldn't do that.
+This was my fourth marathon and I know how they can be quite overwhelming.
+I was feeling quite tired and I felt a bit low.
+At one point I was overtaken by a man in a rhino costume and I thought: 'This is going really badly!'
 I was really relieved when it was done."
 She was running to raise money for the conservation charity David Shepherd Wildlife Foundation, for which she and Harry are ambassadors.
 Last summer the pair helped raise thousands more for the organisation when they cycled across Zambia – with Laura, the only woman on the trip, battling on despite having sustained a broken ankle just weeks earlier during a CrossFit competition.